ordinaryexperts/aws-marketplace-oe-patterns-drupal/DEPLOYMENTGUIDE.md

 The template follows best practice rules for AWS access by using IAM roles to grant the least privilege need to run the associated AWS resources.
 Each resource has assigned roles to dictate the performable actions and no resource has full privileges.

 The stack also includes built-in support for encrypting data at rest and in transport using default AWS managed keys.
-Both the Aurora Serverless database cluster and EFS file system are encrypted and if the CodePipeline artifact S3 bucket is created by our stack, it enforces encryption as well.
+Both the Aurora database instance and EFS file system are encrypted and if the CodePipeline artifact S3 bucket is created by our stack, it enforces encryption as well.

 The CloudFormation CDN accepts both HTTP and HTTPS traffic, communicating with the origin server as requested.
 However, if a certificate ARN is provided for SSL, the application load balancer redirects all traffic to HTTPS.